eunomia-bpf/bpftime/README.md

 ### Error injections

-- [`error-injection`](https://github.com/eunomia-bpf/bpftime/tree/master/example/error-inject) Inject errors into a userspace function to test its error handling capabilities.
+- [`error-injection`](https://github.com/eunomia-bpf/bpftime/tree/master/example/error-inject) Inject errors into userspace functions or syscalls to test its error handling capabilities.

 > ⚠️ **Note**: `bpftime` is actively under development, and it's not yet recommended for production use.
 See our [roadmap](#roadmap) for details.
 We'd love to hear your feedback and suggestions!
 Please feel free to open an issue or [Contact us](#contact-and-citations).